morepath/reg/doc/usage.rst

       ...
     NoImplicitLookupError: Cannot lookup without explicit lookup argument because no implicit lookup was configured.

-We can specify an implicit lookup argument for all generic lookups so we don't have to pass it in anymore:
+Using :py:meth:`reg.implicit.Implicit.initialize` we can specify an implicit lookup argument for all generic lookups so we don't have to pass it in anymore:

 .. testcode::